 Each tab states the name of file and either the name of the view or the view type.
-Click on a tab to make it the active view. • If there is not enough room in the program window to display all tabs, left and right arrow buttons allow you to scroll through the tabs.
+Click on a tab to make it the active view.

+- If there is not enough room in the program window to display all tabs, left and right arrow buttons allow you to scroll through the tabs. - Tabs can be reordered by clicking and dragging.

 There is no limit to the number of 3D view windows that you can have open at a given time; bear in mind, though, that each window demands use of your computer's resources and that you may see poor performance if too many views are open.
-See "3D Views" on page 45.
+See "3D Views" on page 43.

 There are several ways to close a view window.
-See "Closing Views and Files" on page 28.
+See "Closing Views and Files" on page 27.